 Course Assignments and Grading:

-Pre-class reaction: After doing the reading(s) and/or watching the week’s assigned presentation(s), prepare a 2 paragraph reaction describing your thoughts on the material, and which parts were most interesting – what you liked, agreed with, disagreed with, or just generally found intriguing.
+Pre-class reaction: After doing the reading(s) and/or watching the week’s assigned presentation(s), prepare a 2-paragraph reaction describing your thoughts on the material, and which parts were most interesting – what you liked, agreed with, disagreed with, or just generally found intriguing.
 What questions do you still have after reviewing the materials?
 Submit on Canvas discussion board.
 (10 points each for 10 classes; total 100 points)

-Two most important reflection: At the end of each class you will be asked to write about the two most important things that you learned about or reflected on in class (10 points each for 13 classes, 130 points).
+Two most important things reflection: At the end of each class you will be asked to write about the two most important things that you learned about or reflected on in class (10 points each for 13 classes, 130 points).
 You MUST be present in class in order to receive credit for these assignments! (total 130 points)

 Presentation: Students will be allowed to choose a topic (only one person per topic, please) from a list, or can seek approval for a topic of their own choosing.
-You will be expected to conduct a review of the research literature on this topic, and synthesize findings into a 7-10 minute presentation that will be presented to the class during weeks 13-15 of class.
+You will be expected to conduct a review of the research literature on this topic, and synthesize findings into a 7-10 minute presentation that will be given to the class during weeks 13-15 of class.
 A list of the references (minimum 7 good sources: refereed journal articles, recent book chapter, or government website information) you will use for your presentation will be due on March 26.
 (20 points for the reference list; 50 points for presentation – 30 for thoroughness of the content, 20 for presentation style (clarity, design, enthusiasm, how well you understand the material, etc.); total 70 points).

 Total: 300 points

-Grading Scale